FaisalKB/thundrbolt-task-manager/README.md

 ![ThundrBolt Task List](./images/thundrbolttasklist.jpg)

 Tasks neatly line up in their own list, single-file and evenly spaced.
 The calm and refreshing layout inspires organization.
 You'll want to fill your day with tasks!
+Each task adorns its own button that shows the status.
+Need to circle back to a previously completed task?
+No worries!
+The button toggles, so you're free to mark completed tasks as in-progress if needed.

 ## Intuitive Design

 ![ThundrBolt Tasks](./images/thundrbolttasks.jpg)

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+Tasks remain in your task list as a way to motivate you.
+As you see the yellow progress buttons turn green, you can witness your productivity in real time.
+The color-coordination allows for easy deciphering of task status.
+Next to the task list is the task Control Center.
+At this time, you're able to view the number of tasks you have left to complete, along with a button that allows you to clear completed tasks.
+That way, you're able to clear some of the clutter and keep your list as tidy as you like!

+## Stored in local memory

+Tasks that you create are stored in your browser's history.
+No need to keep a paper log or keep the tab open.
+You can close the tab, reopen and refresh the page, and your task will remain!

-## Learn More
+## Technology/Concepts Used

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+- JavaScript ES6
+- ReactJS, including the use of state, effect hooks and ref.
+- Bootstrap v4
+- Single-responsibility principle: Modifiable and Reusable components.
+- Vercel for deployment